deekay2310/multi-arch-konflux-example/README.md

-# multi-arch-konflux-sample
+# multi-arch-konflux-example
-A simple sample for using multi-arch pipelines on the Red Hat Konflux clusters
+A simple example for using multi-arch pipelines on the Red Hat Konflux clusters

 ## Adding New Components to Konflux
 Each test component in the Konflux clusters comes from this repository and has its corresponding pipelines stored in this repo's `.tekton` directory.